grog-stack/grog-vm/reference.md

 A Grog Virtual Machine has these componentes:

+* 16 registers.
+* A 16 bits memory address space.
+* A program counter.
+* Flags for signaling several conditions.

+All instructions consist of an operation code (opcode).
+Most instructions expect parameters.
+Opcodes are 1 byte long, so the Grog has a maximum of 256 opcodes.

+## Registers

-* 16 registers, identified with a hexadecimal symbol, from `0` to `F`.
+There are 16 registers available.
+Each registers is identified by an hexadecimal symbol, from `0` to `F`.
 Each register stores 1 byte.

-* A 32 bits memory address space.
+## Memory

+The Grog Virtual Machine has 64Kb of total memory.
+Thus, memory locations are 16 bits long.
 Each memory location stores 1 byte.

+## Program Counter

-* A 32 bits program counter.
-It points to the next instruction.
-It's initialialized with `0`.
+The program counter always points to the current instruction.
+It cannot be modified directly.

-All instructions consist of an operation code (opcode), and optional parameters.
-Opcodes are 1 byte long, so the Grog has a maximum of 256 opcodes.
+It's modified automatically when each instruction completes.
+It's always initialized with `0x0000`.

+## Flags

+* `ZERO`: This flag is set when the last operation on a register resulted in a result of `0x00`.

 # Execution model